-Translation of a recipe into a formula is one of the first steps we take to begin a manufacturing relationship with someone who developed their own formula (recipe).
-In our laboratory we’ll do our best to follow the recipe’s instructions and create a sample.
+If we are asked to produce a recipe, the first thing we will try to do is convert it to a formula.
+We begin by trying our best to follow the recipe’s instructions and create a sample.
 Next, we’ll record the weight of each ingredient we used, weigh the final amount produced, and then measure the specific gravity.
 We’ll send the sample to our customer for their approval.
 Assuming the sample is approved, we’ll turn our notes on the weights of each ingredient into a percentage of the total amount produced and record this into a formula with the specific gravity.
-Now we have the ability to create any amount of product requested and use the right amount of ingredient down to fractions of a gram.
+After these things, we will have the ability to create any amount of product requested and use the right amount of ingredient down to fractions of a gram.

 There is significantly more to a formulation than a listing of ingredients, percentages called for, and the specific gravity.
 You can look at our post on the six things every formulation needs here.
 Otherwise, you can trust BPI Labs to help you purchase a formulation or transition a recipe you own into a production-ready formulation your customers will be happy with every time.